HM Colonial brig Kangaroo (1812): Career

 She made one voyage to Ceylon, still under Jeffries' command, leaving on 19 April 1815 and arriving at Colombo Roads on 24 July.
 She was carrying troops of the 73rd Regiment of Foot and their families.
 She returned with merchandise, passengers and a number of military convicts, arriving in Sydney on 7 February 1816.

 On 14 April 1816 Kangaroo again carried 40 male and 60 female convicts to Van Diemen's Land.

 On 5 August 1816 Kangaroo left Port Jackson with 50 male convicts each to Port Dalrymple Hobart.

-Governor Lachlan Macquarie sent Kangeroo back to England after he determined that she was unsuitable for the colony.
+Governor Lachlan Macquarie sent Kangaroo back to England after he determined that she was unsuitable for the colony.
 She left on 9 April 1817.
 Amongst her passengers were the Maori chiefs Tītore and Tui (also known as Tuhi or Tupaea.
 They visited Professor Samuel Lee at Cambridge University and assisted him in the preparation of a grammar and vocabulary of Māori, which was published in 1820 as the First Grammar and Vocabulary of the New Zealand Language.